WilliamCCHuang/graph-neural-networks/GAT/README.md

 ![](./images/multi_gat.png)

 Like multi-layer GCN, multi-layer GAT can not get benefit by increasing its layer.
-However, the decrease of multi-layer GAT is smaller than that of multi GCN.
+However, the decrease of multi-layer GAT is smaller than that of multi-layer GCN.
 It may be caused by attention mechanism.
 Again, there is no improvement when adding residual connections.